- Keystone XL pipeline still on hold after State Dept. decision

 Lewis has been sidelined since Oct.
 14 with a torn right triceps.
 The 13-time Pro Bowl middle linebacker intends to return Sunday to face the Indianapolis Colts in what will almost certainly be his final home game.

 “Everything that starts has an end,” the 37-year-old Lewis said.
 “For me, today, I told my team that this will be my last ride.”

-Lewis is poised to walk away from the game because he wants to spend more time with his sons.
+Lewis will walk away from the game because he wants to spend more time with his sons.
 While working to return from his injury, Lewis watched two of his boys play on the same high school football team in Florida.
-He intends to see Ray Lewis III perform as a freshman next year for the University of Miami, where Lewis starred before the Ravens selected him in the first round of the 1996 draft.
+He intends to see Ray Lewis III perform as a freshman next year for the University of Miami, where the elder Lewis starred before the Ravens selected him in the first round of the 1996 draft.

 “God is calling,” Lewis said.
 “My children have made the ultimate sacrifice for their father for 17 years.
 I don’t want to see them do that no more.
 I’ve done what I wanted to do in this business, and now it’s my turn to give them something back.”

 “It’s either (that or) hold onto the game and keep playing and let my kids miss out on times we can be spending together,” Lewis said.
 “Because I always promised my son if he got a full ride on scholarship Daddy is going to be there, I can’t miss that.”